Deliciously Organic - Carrie Korem, FNTP

 No reviews

-The marshmallow recipe can also be made with maple syrup.
+The marshmallows recipe can also be made with maple syrup.
 If you prefer, substitute the 2 cups honey for 2 cups pure maple syrup.
 As with all desserts, remember to enjoy in moderation.

 • Prep Time: 20 minutes